 Cool off from the desert heat at Hamilton Aquatic Center, where the whole family can have fun.
-Enjoy a variety of amenities including a zero depth play pool, a current river, two water slides, and an eight-lane competition pool.
+Enjoy a variety of amenities, including a zero-depth play pool, a current river, two water slides, and an eight-lane competition pool.
 Those who would rather relax will find umbrellas and furniture around the pool for some lounging.

 The center has reasonable fees and even offers free swim hours and a dollar swim night; the schedule varies, so confirm dates and prices before you head out.

 The Chandler Center for the Arts, located in the middle of the entertainment district in Downtown Chandler, is a world-class facility with three performance spaces.
 The center showcases local arts groups like C.A.L.L.E. de Arizona, an organization that hosts the Annual Mariachi and Folklorico Festival.
-Visitors will also find nationally-known talents such as country singer LeAnn Rimes and Grammy Award winners Ladysmith Black Mambazo.
+Visitors will also find well-known talents such as country singer LeAnn Rimes and Grammy Award winners Ladysmith Black Mambazo.